How Counselling Can Help You & Your CRPS & Chronic Pain

 NEW ZEALAND – NEW ZEALAND ASSOCIATION OF COUNSELLORS

-Hopefully this blog has helped you to understand how counselling for CRPS and chronic pain works and how it could help you in your every day life.
+Hopefully our blog has helped you to understand how counselling can help you and your CRPS and chronic pain, as well as how counselling for CRPS & chronic pain works works and how it could help you in your every day life.
 Counselling is an important treatment and should be used alongside your other treatments not instead of.
 Remember to talk to your doctor before beginning anything new.
+Don’t forget to share our counselling for CRPS & Chronic Pain blog on social media using the buttons below.

 - Bressert, S. (2013) ‘What to expect in your first counselling session,’ Psych Central.
 Published online 2015, June 18.
 Available from: <http://psychcentral.com/lib/what-to-expect-in-your-first-counseling-session/>